About Dhulikhel

 There are several transportation methods to Dhulikhel depending on your budget and schedule.

-Nearby towns also worth exploring include Panauti.
+Nearby towns worth exploring include Panauti.

 Why do all the tour agents say Nagarkot is better than Dhulikhel?